opensearch-project/documentation-website/_api-reference/snapshots/get-snapshot-status.md

 #### Sample response

-The example that follows corresponds to the request above in the [Sample request](#sample-request) section.
+The example that follows corresponds to the request above in the [Example request](#example-request) section.

 The `GET _snapshot/my-opensearch-repo/my-first-snapshot/_status` request returns the following fields: